Rights of Recipient

 - Notify your supervisor if you cannot report to work.

 - Not working during your scheduled class times.

 - Carefully monitor your earnings so you don t exceed your award for the academic year.

-- Maintain enrollment in at least 6 units each semester while participating in the FWS
+- Maintain enrollment in at least 6 units each semester while participating in the FWS program.

 - Maintain Satisfactory Academic Progress.